vrienstudios/anime-dl/README.md

 An experimental release will be released within the next weeks.

 ## Installation
-Download the lastest release from the [releases page](https://github.com/vrienstudios/anime-dl/releases)
+Download the latest release from the [releases page](https://github.com/vrienstudios/anime-dl/releases)

 ## Building
 Requirements: